swu1019lab/hastat/README.md

                         The region of the gene to be analyzed, format: chr:start-end -i GENE_ID, --gene_id GENE_ID
-                        The gene ID for the target region -t {genotype,hap_table,hap_group,hap_freq}, --type {genotype,hap_table,hap_group,hap_freq}
+                        The gene ID for the target region -u UPSTREAM, --upstream UPSTREAM
+                        The upstream distance of the gene (default: 0) -d DOWNSTREAM, --downstream DOWNSTREAM
+                        The downstream distance of the gene (default: 0) -t {genotype,hap_table,hap_group,hap_freq}, --type {genotype,hap_table,hap_group,hap_freq}
                         The data type to be analyzed (default: hap_group) -g GROUP, --group GROUP